vdhan/an-expansion/README.md

   - Tactics: Tactics increases troops speed by 1/2/3 instead
   - Estates: Estates now increases 250/500/1000 gold, 1 wood and 1 ore per day
   - Mysticism: Mysticism now regenerates 5/10/15 spell points per day
+  - Warfare Transport: Some heroes have both starting skills: Warfare and Transport
   - Transport: Transport reduces 25%/50%/75% movement penalty and increases 5%/10%/20% land movement
     - Interference Transport: Some heroes have both starting skills: Hota Interference and Transport

   - Warfare: Warfare combines Artillery, First Aid and Ballistics
     - Gold Tower Arrow: Support WoG Gold Tower Arrow
     - HotA Uland: HotA Uland has starting skill Warfare
-  - Warfare Transport: Some heroes have both starting skills: Warfare and Transport

 - Upgrade: Some creatures have more upgrades
+  - Level 8 Upgrade: 7th upgraded creatures can be upgraded to 8th
   - Second Upgrade: Some creatures have second upgrade
     - Necropolis: Zombies can be upgraded to Mummies
     - Rampart: Dendroid Soldiers can be upgraded to Dendroid Warriors